CozmoNate/HWSensors/Package/Resources/en.lproj/readme.txt

-Open source SMC device driver/emulator (FakeSMC) by netkas (http://netkas.org/) with hardware monitoring plugins ported from OpenHardwareMonitor for Windows and hwmon sensors drivers from Linux.
+FakeSMC an open source SMC device driver/emulator (FakeSMC) by netkas (http://netkas.org/) with hardware monitoring plugins ported from OpenHardwareMonitor for Windows and hwmon sensors drivers from Linux.

 NOTE: FakeSMC & Plugins starting from v915 provides additional sensors information to HWMonitor then running on Macs.
-Anyway by installing FakeSMC on real Mac you should consider to know what you do and how to recover your system if something will go wrong.
+By installing FakeSMC on real Mac you should consider to know what are you doing and how to recover your system back if something goes wrong.

 All repositories: